Each Memorial Day, we honor our fallen heroes.

 Second, we have the Survival Spring by Alexapure.
 This pocket-sized water filter can also filter up to 300 gallons.
 But, what's special about the Survival Spring is its super-slim compact design.
 You can drink through the straw-like device, directly from any freshwater source making it a top choice for ultralight backpackers and international travelers.
 To learn more about the Survival Spring, click here.

-Both of these powerful filtration systems eliminate up to 99.9999% of contaminants found in drinking water, targeting:
+Both of these powerful filtration systems reduce up to 99.9999% of contaminants found in drinking water, targeting:

 The next essential item for summer travel should be just as obvious as water: